Chapter 20.16

 p.
 Check valves shall be installed to prevent low-head drainage.

+F. Review process.
 The following documentation shall be presented to the planning and building director or his/her designee for a landscape design plan and irrigation design plan associated with a project for which design review and/or a grading or building permit is required.
 Landscape planting design and conceptual irrigation design plans shall be designed by and include the signature of a licensed landscape architect, certified irrigation designer, licensed landscape contractor, or any other person authorized to design a landscape plan and irrigation system.

-1. Project Requiring Design Review.
+1. Project requiring design review.
 The following documentation shall be presented for projects requiring design review:

 a.
 Calculation of the project’s maximum applied water allowance.